-Research the market average
+2. Research the market average

 Having this data can help support a more successful negotiation and can be found by using Indeed Salaries.
-Knowing the market average can give you a good baseline for your salary request, and can even be used as justification.
+Knowing the market average can give you a good baseline for your salary request and can even be used as justification.
 This tool uses salaries listed from past and present job postings on Indeed as well as data submitted anonymously by other Indeed users.
 Here are some questions to consider as you begin your market research:

-- What is the national average salary for the position?
+What is the national average salary for the position?

-- What is the average in your geographic location and in cities nearby?
+What is the average in your geographic location and in cities nearby?

-- How much do similar companies in your area pay employees in this position?
+How much do similar companies in your area pay employees in this position?

-Prepare your talking points
+3. Prepare your talking points

-- Results you’ve achieved in previous roles, such as goals you’ve met, revenue you’ve helped drive or awards you earned.
+Results you’ve achieved in previous roles such as goals you’ve met, revenue you’ve helped drive or awards you earned.
 If possible, use actual numbers.

-- Skills or certifications, especially if they are in high demand within your industry.
+Skills or certifications, especially if they are in high demand within your industry.

-Rehearse with a trusted friend
+5. Rehearse with a trusted friend

 Practicing your talking points can help you gain confidence and identify areas of improvement.
 The best way to practice would be in front of a trusted friend or colleague that can provide helpful feedback.
 Alternatively, you can try recording your conversation on a camera or speaking in front of a mirror.

-Remember that you’re bringing an important set of skills and experience to the organization, and the pay an employer offers should account for the value you provide.
-If you feel the employer’s original offer is below the value that aligns with your skills and experiences, have done market salary research and have personal value data that supports your ask, have confidence in your decision to ask for more.
+Remember that you’re bringing an important set of skills and experience to the organization.
+The pay an employer offers should account for the value you provide.
+If you feel the employer’s original offer is below the value that aligns with your skills and experiences, be prepared with researched market salary research and personal value data that supports your ask and be confident in your decision to ask for more.

 Once you reach the job offer phase of the hiring process, you’ve probably invested a great deal of time and energy applying and interviewing for the position.
 The employer has also invested time in the process, so it’s crucial you recognize this and thank them for considering you for the opportunity.
 Be sure to share any specific reasons why you’re excited about the job, such as the culture or the product.